jonbarker68/ECHI_Scene_Generartion/README.md

 The steps described below will generate the complete set of audio signals.

-Note that for most scripts there are hydra configurations that are set up so that scripts will run without any arguments.
+Note that for all scripts there are hydra configurations that are set up so that scripts will run without any arguments.
 However, the scripts can be run with arguments to override the default configurations if needed.

 1. Set up the environment.